xyanrch/overplus/README.md

 # overplus
 Overplus is another implement of trojan protocal with better perfermance and stability.

-Comapared to trojan:
+**Comapared with trojan**:
-It don't need to setup a http server on port 80 in your linux server.
+- [x] It don't need to setup a http server on port 80 in your linux server.
-It don't need to apply a domain name.
+- [x] It don't need to apply a domain name.
-More readable and cleaner code.
+- [x] More readable and cleaner code.